flutter/website/faq.md

 course, these widgets are only a starting point.
 Flutter is designed to make it easy to create your own widgets, or customize the existing widgets.

+### Does Flutter support Material Theming?

+Yes!
+The Flutter and Material teams collaborate closely, and Material Theming is fully supported.
+A number of examples of this are shown in the [MDC-103 Flutter: Material Theming](https://codelabs.developers.google.com/codelabs/mdc-103-flutter/) codelab.

 ### Does Flutter come with a testing framework?